S3 Storage Classes (Storage Tier) – cost, durability, and availability – can be changed manually or using lifecycle policies.

 S3 Performance

-- Limits: 3,500 PUT/POST/DELETE operations per second, 5,500 GET requests per second per prefix.
+- 5,500 GET requests per second per prefix.

 - Introduce key randomness (random prefix) to spread load across multiple partitions.

-- Prefix is what is between the bucket name and the object name in URL (folders and subfolders).
+- Prefix is what is between the bucket name and the object name in URL (folders and sub-folders).

 - You can get better performance by spreading the reads across different prefixes.